AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 ### Delete a record

-This action module deletes the specified record in Maestro.
+This action module deletes the specified record in Workfront Planning.

 <table style="table-layout:auto">
   <col/>